NPJigaK/easy-video-trimmer-for-x/README.md

 | Audio codec     | AAC 128 kbps                 |
 | Resolution      | Up to 720p                   |
 | Thread count    | 4 (WASM)                     |

+### WebCodecs acceleration (new)

+- H.264 encoding prefers WebCodecs (hardware accelerated by Chrome when available).
+- ffmpeg.wasm is still used for trimming, AAC audio, and MP4 mux/remux.
+- If WebCodecs is unavailable or fails, the pipeline automatically falls back to CPU-only ffmpeg.wasm.

 ---